thartl-diw/opendf/README.md

 When working with a multilingual dataset, the `opendataformatr` package provides the option to specify the language you want to work with for the main functions: `read_opendf()`, `docu_opendf()`, `write_opendf()`

 You can achieve this by using the `languages` argument and setting it to either `all` to include all languages, or by specifying the language code such as `de` for German or `en` for English.
 This allows you to easily select the desired language for your dataset operations.
+Metadata without a language tag will be assigned to the language `default`.
 The language codes are defined by the [ISO 639-1](https://de.wikipedia.org/wiki/Liste_der_ISO-639-1-Codes).